awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying-linux-rhel.md

 ## Post\-deployment cluster tasks<a name="launch-wizard-linux-post-deployment"></a>

 The Launch Wizard Pacemaker implementation includes three cluster nodes: primary, secondary, and configuration only\.
-The primary node provides the Microsoft SQL Server for Ubuntu resource and the floating IP address\.
+The primary node provides the Microsoft SQL Server for RHEL resource and the floating IP address\.
 To ensure that the cluster operates correctly, some administrative tasks must be performed in a specific way\.
 If these tasks are performed incorrectly, then Pacemaker may identify the activity as a resource failure and attempt to fail over the resources to the secondary node\.
 If the resources are failed over to the secondary node, the cluster can remain in an unknown state, which can impact user access\.

 There are four primary tasks: **Start Cluster**, **Stop Cluster**, **Move Resources**, and **Recovery**\.
 These tasks must be carried out by a sudo user with an SSH connection to any of the cluster nodes\.
 Before performing any of these tasks, verify the cluster status using `pcs resource status --all`\.
 This command returns all cluster issues\.
 All issues must be addressed prior to performing any administrative tasks\.